 Responsibilities of the Academic Senate

-The SMCCCD Board of Trustees has agreed to rely primarily upon the expertise of the senate in academic and professional matters (Board Policy 2.09).
+The SMCCCD Board of Trustees has agreed to rely primarily upon the expertise of the Academic Senate in academic and professional matters (Board Policy 2.09).

 - Curriculum, including establishing prerequisites and placing courses within disciplines

 - Degree and certificate requirements